k21971/EvilHack/doc/evilhack-changelog.md

 - Switch status from beta to released
 - Fix: crashes when naming wielded objects in some circumstances
 - Fix: prevent support monsters from spawning with groups of undead
+- Fix: steeds that are loyal or greater (tameness) could get an indefinite number of attacks per round vs multiple monsters